 In case of an emergency, you must contact your prescriber immediately to arrange a prescription.
-If for any reason his is not possible, please visit your nearest PCG Pharmacy where we might be able to dispense subject to certain conditions.
+If for any reason this is not possible, please visit your nearest PCG Pharmacy where we might be able to dispense the medicine you need (subject to certain conditions).

-You must have been prescribed the medicine before by a doctor, dentist, nurse independent prescriber, optometrist independent prescriber or other healthcare professional, who is registered in the UK.
+You must have been prescribed the medicine before by a doctor, dentist, independent nurse prescriber, independent optometrist prescriber or other healthcare professional with prescribing authority who is registered in the UK.
 In addition to this, the pharmacist:

 - will usually need to see you face-to-face

-- agree that you need the medicine immediately
+- must agree that you need the medicine immediately

 - will usually need evidence that you have been prescribed that medicine before

 - must be satisfied with the dose that is most appropriate for you to take